-Well, some people would say that my cars are steal. *Beat* That's a joke, son.
+Well, some people would say that my cars are a steal

-Stefan: [to Phelps; beat] Phelps, do you mind if I shoot this guy?
+Stefan: [to Phelps] Phelps, do you mind if I shoot this guy?
 He's getting on my nerves.

-Roy complaing about how they have to tour the factory during Reefer Madness.
+- Roy complaining about how they have to tour the factory during Reefer Madness.

 Stefan Bekowsky: Get this: They used to be in a four-piece but the trombone player and the drummed OD'd.